LLC Articles of Organization Business Services

 - All limited liability companies must appoint and maintain a registered agent and registered office within the boundaries of Illinois.
 The agent is designated by the company as having authority to accept service of process, and will also act as the conduit for the exchange of information between the company and the Secretary of State’s office.
 All correspondence initiated by the Secretary of State’s office will be mailed to the registered agent at the registered office address.

 - If the company is to be authorized to establish series, it must file a separate Certificate of Designation on form LLC-37.40 for each series to be established.
 A Certificate of Designation may only be filed after the limited liability company has been created through the filing of Articles of Organization.
-The entire name of the limited liability company must be included in and at the beginning of the name of a series.

 - Once formed, the limited liability company is required to file an Annual Report with the Secretary of State’s office to maintain its existence.
 This report is due each year prior to the first day of the company’s anniversary month (the month in which the company is organized) and may be filed electronically.
 If the company does not file this report in a timely manner, a $300 late filing penalty will be imposed, mandated by Section 50-15 of the Limited Liability Company Act.
 If the report is not filed within 180 days of the due date, the company will be administratively dissolved.

-- All Articles of Organization, whether filed electronically or on paper, must be executed by the organizer(s).
+- The Articles of Organization, whether filed electronically or on paper, must be executed by the organizer(s).
 An organizer of a limited liability company may become but is not required to become either a member or manager of the company.

 - Articles of Organization — $600 ($500 filing fee, $100 expedited fee)